Forest-Economics-Goettingen/optimLanduse/README.md

 calculated performances for each indicator, only the minimum performance is taken (3) and saved into the pay-off matrix.
-To sum up, each row of the pay-off matrix contains the minimum performances of all indicators when the land-cover configuration is optimized for one indicator only.
+To sum up, each row of the pay-off matrix contains the minimum performances of all indicators when the land-cover configuration is optimized considering indicator only.
 The indicators considered for optimization are located on the main diagonal of the resulting pay-off matrix.

 ``` r